-A fully working example can be found in the source code, in the testsuite.
-See SpatialIndexingTest.testSpatialAnnotationOnClassLevel() and in the Hotel class.
+A fully working example can be found in the test-suite of the source code [https://github.com/hibernate/hibernate-search].
+Refer to SpatialIndexingTest.testSpatialAnnotationOnClassLevel() and its corresponding Hotel test class.

-As an alternative to passing separate values for latitude and longitude values, you can also pass an object implementing the Coordinates interface:
+Alternatively to passing separate latitude and longitude values, you can also pass an instance implementing the Coordinates interface: